Who I am and My Approach

 - Master’s of Social Work at Loyola University of Chicago

-My clinical training took place in both inpatient psychiatric units and outpatient community counseling centers, giving me a strong foundation in understanding emotional health from many angles.
+I have 20 years of clinical experience working in inpatient, outpatient, community counseling, college counseling and private practice settings, giving me a strong foundation in understanding emotional health from many angles.